-The purpose of the 12-step sober recovery programs, and the working through of each step, is to attain a spiritual awakening.
+The purpose of the 12-step sober recovery programs and the working through of each step is to attain a spiritual awakening.
 As step 12 states: "Having had a spiritual awakening as the result of these steps..."
-Therefore, it is important to note that the entire goal of these steps is to bring about a complete change of attitude toward spiritual matters in order to obtain and maintain a sober life.
+The entire goal of each step is to bring about a complete change of attitude toward spiritual matters to obtain and maintain a sober life.

-Fortunately, this is accomplished in incremental stages as the newly-sober addict progresses through the steps.
+Having a spiritual awakening is accomplished in incremental stages as the newly-sober person progresses through the steps.
 Spiritual beliefs that may feel uncomfortable and outdated may be discarded along the way.
-Many addicts who enroll in 12-step programs look askance at the frequent mentions of God as we understand Him, or a Higher Power.
+Many people who enroll in 12-step programs look askance at the frequent mentions of God as we understand Him or a Higher Power.
 Even the idea of spiritual awakening can bring a negative response in the early days of the program.
-As addicts work through the steps, however, they begin to understand that their ego defenses are the only things screaming for escape; the same ego defenses that will have them remain in their active addiction.
+However, as we work through the steps, many of us come to understand that our ego defenses are the only things screaming for escape, the same ego defenses that will have us remain in active addiction.

-A phrase that was used a lot in an early 12-step meetings was "Recovery means that I follow the rules that I know are right, even when no one is watching."
+A frequently-used phrase in early 12-step meetings is, "Recovery means that I follow the rules that I know are right, even when no one is watching."
 This phrase refers to the type of spiritual awakening that is involved in 12-step recovery.
-If a recovering addict can be honest with themselves, they will recognize that they have always had an inherent sense of right and wrong; one that was not necessarily imposed on them by someone else.
-Following this credo in making decisions on how to be in the world on a day-to-day basis is the foundation of a very powerful spiritual awakening.
-What is the right path for each of us may not make sense to others, but we should cleave to that path because we know it is the right thing in our hearts.
+As people recovering from addiction problems, when we become honest with ourselves, we recognize we have always had an inherent sense of right and wrong; one that was not necessarily imposed on them by someone else.